quiltedhills/htfc3-kubejs_patches/README.md

 • Made the charcoal block recipe use whole charcoal pieces instead of powder <br/>
 • Fixed grinding pyrite in a quern giving 4 powder instead of 1 <br/>
 • Removed the recipe for unused flint mesh <br/>
+• Fixed recipe conflicts for straw hats and straw carpets <br/>